inaimathi/langnostic/resources/posts/subverting-common-lisp-types-and-emacs-interaction-for-clj.md

 I don't really like the syntax[^ideal-type-annotation-syntax], but that's good enough for now[^future-improvements-include].

 [^ideal-type-annotation-syntax]: Ideally, the type annotation would be declared like `(:: type form)`, `:: type form`, or possibly `type :: form`.
 However, infix operators are more complicated to deal with, and `:` already has various meanings in Common Lisp that would make using it as a `read-macro-char` more complicated than I'd like.
+Specifically, as hinted at above, doing `(make-dispatch-macro-character #\:)` instantly complicates the parsing of `keyword`s, `uninterned-symbol`s and any qualified name you end up typing.
+I'll read up on it a bit and see if there's a way to fall through to the default behavior somehow, but in the absence of that option, this is absolutely more hassle than it's worth.

 [^future-improvements-include]: Possible future improvements include inferring the type of a `map` literal based on its initial values, and storing the type annotation somehow so that it can be checked against by `insert` later.
 I'm not sure any of this is worth the time, and once we pick an appropriate interface, it'll be easy to change internals later.